sdg877/react-movies/README.md

+React Movies
-A simple React application that displays information about movies, allowing users to search and browse movie details.
+A simple React application that displays information about movies, allowing users to search and browse movie details using an external movie API.

 Description
 This project was completed as part of a coding bootcamp to practice building front-end applications with React.
 The app integrates with a movie API to fetch and display movie data dynamically.